k8lion/Neurogenesis/README.md

  --epochs 50
 ```

-4. To run a single trial of NORTH-Weight neurogenesis on a 2 hidden layer MLP on MNIST, run the following line.
+4. To run a single trial of NORTH-Pre neurogenesis for a 2 hidden layer MLP on MNIST, run the following line.
 Note that you will be prompted to whether you would like to download MNIST.
 ```
 julia --project exp/runneurogenesis.jl  \
- --trigger svdweights \
+ --trigger svdacts \
- --init orthogweights \
+ --init solveorthogact \
  --hidden 2 \
  --name mnisttrial \
  --expdir outputs \
  --seed 1
 ```

-5. All output files of experiments that generated the plots in the paper are already stored in `outputs`.
-If you wish to rerun any or all of the full experiments, adapt the slurm-based scripts in `exp/scripts` to your system and use the appropriate lines in `exp/scripts/run_all.sh`.
-Note that `exp/scripts/figure4-5vggdyno.sh` requires a GPU.

-6. Generate all plots:
+5. To run a single trial of NORTH-Weight neurogenesis for VGG11 on CIFAR10 with a GPU, run the following line.
+Note that you will be prompted to whether you would like to download CIFAR10.
 ```
-julia --project plot.jl
+julia --project exp/runneurogenesis.jl  \
+ --trigger svdweights \
+ --init orthogweights \
+ --epochs 100 \
+ --batchsize 128 \
+ --name vggcifar10 \
+ --expdir outputs \
+ --vgg \
+ --dataset cifar10 \
+ --gpu \
+ --seed 1
 ```